 Not included: Lunch (we will make a lunch stop at a restaurant/diner)

 Bring with you: Warm clothes, sturdy shoes.
-Spikes that fit over shoes to give extra grip on ice.
+Spikes that fit over shoes to give extra grip on ice (in winter).

 Groups: This tour is available as a private tour all year.